 Most patients who need surgical intervention will require total knee replacement (TKR), which involves replacing the entire joint.
 In this case, surgeons shave down the damaged bone areas and fix implants, or prosthesis, over the ends of the bone so that they glide smoothly against one another.
 These implants are generally made of metal and plastic and each implant is customized for the individual to provide maximum compatibility.

 On occasion, only a portion of the knee may be involved, so a minimally invasive partial knee replacement or resurfacing (arthroscopy) might be recommended.
-See the following animations for a step-by-step description of TKR and Partial Knee Replacement:
+See the following animations for further details:

 Improvements in surgical techniques, technology, and materials have made knee replacement surgery one of the most successful orthopedic procedures, with over 700,000 performed successfully in the US annually.
 Most people experience less pain, increased movement, and improved quality of life afterwards.
 However, the implants do not last forever.